ramoncardena/rexin-frontend/README.md

 ### `npm start`

+Runs the app in Server Side Rendering mode.
+Express starts in port 3000 managed by [PM2](https://pm2.io/runtime/).<br>
+Remember to execute `npm run build` before runining the server localy.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run cra`

-Runs the app in the development mode.<br>
+Runs the app in the development mode as originaly in Create React App without Server Side Rendering.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`